insinfo/galileo/packages/serialize/README.md

 ```

 ## Custom Serializers
-`package:angel_serialize` does not cover every known Dart data type; you can add support for your own.
+`package:galileo_serialize` does not cover every known Dart data type; you can add support for your own.
 Provide `serializer` and `deserializer` arguments to `@SerializableField()` as you see fit.

 They are typically used together.
 Note that the argument to `deserializer` will always be